Harry B. Macklowe: Early life

 Macklowe was born to a Jewish family, the son of a garment executive from Westchester County, New York.
 He graduated from New Rochelle High School in 1955, and attended the University of Alabama, New York University, and the School of Visual Arts before dropping out, in 1960, to become a real estate broker.
 In 1959, he married Linda Burg, a doctor's daughter.
 She worked as an editorial assistant at Doubleday.
-Together, they moved into a garden apartment in Brooklyn, where Harry developed an interest in the landlord’s brownstone-renovation business, and the landlord encouraged 21-year-old Harry, steering him into the job as a real estate broker.
+Together, they moved into a garden apartment in Brooklyn, where Harry developed an interest in the landlord's brownstone-renovation business, and the landlord encouraged 21-year-old Harry, steering him into the job as a real estate broker.

 Career

 Macklowe quickly transitioned from broker to builder.
-Keenly interested in architecture and modern art, he soon became known for developing sleek modernistic buildings such as Metropolitan Tower, as well as for his starkly white minimalist offices.
-His firm, Macklowe Properties, owns or has owned a number of New York buildings including 400 Madison Avenue, 540 Madison Avenue, Drake Hotel (which he demolished to make way for 432 Park Avenue), Hotel Macklowe, and Two Grand Central Tower.
+Keenly interested in architecture and modern art, he soon became known for developing sleek modernistic buildings such as Metropolitan Tower in Midtown Manhattan, as well as for his starkly white minimalist offices.
+His firm, Macklowe Properties, owns or has owned a number of New York buildings including 400 Madison Avenue, the Drake Hotel (which he demolished to make way for 432 Park Avenue), and Hotel Macklowe.
 In 1985, Macklowe was fined $2 million for demolishing four buildings in Times Square in the middle of the night.

-In 2003, Macklowe bought General Motors Building for a record $1.4 billion.
-The value of the skyscraper soon doubled after he persuaded Apple to build a subterranean Apple retail store beneath the building's plaza, an idea he personally and successfully pitched to Steve Jobs.
+In 2003, Macklowe bought the General Motors Building for a record $1.4 billion.
+The value of the skyscraper soon doubled after he persuaded Apple to build a subterranean Apple retail store beneath the building's plaza, an idea he personally and successfully pitched to Apple CEO Steve Jobs.
 Jobs then proposed that the entrance to the sunken store be a 32-foot tall-glass cube, which the city approved and was opened to the public in 2006.

 In February 2007, during the peak of the real estate market, Macklowe purchased seven Manhattan skyscrapers for $6.8 billion from the Blackstone Group.
 He used $50 million of his own money and financed the rest with $7 billion in short-term loans (due in February 2008) from Deutsche Bank and the publicly traded hedge fund the Fortress Investment Group.
-In early 2008, he failed to refinance a $5.8 billion loan from Deutsche Bank and lost all seven buildings.
+In early 2008, he failed to refinance a $5.8 billion loan from Deutsche Bank, and lost all seven buildings.
 Among the buildings forfeited were the General Motors Building (which collateralized the loan) and the Credit Lyonnais Building.

+In 2013, Macklowe and Steve Witkoff purchased the Park Lane Hotel on Central Park South in Manhattan for $660 million.